Stillwater · Mixed · Gwynedd, North Wales (Eryri/Snowdonia National Park)

 When

-The damsel nymph is on.
-Sedge may also come into play as the day warms.
+The sedge is on.
+Daddy Longlegs may also come into play as the day warms.
 The ripple is helpful — fish should move onto the feed and a slow-drifted team or single wet will cover water well.

 Where